Trauma and physical health are connected. Trauma can leave lasting impacts on our well-being.

 Physical Effects of Trauma

-Additionally, urological issues and substance use disorders can directly result from trauma.
+Additionally, a person can develop urological issues and substance use disorders because of trauma.

 Somatisation